Traumatised Spain Marks One Month Since Catastrophic Floods - UrduPoint

 Traumatised Spain Marks One Month Since Catastrophic Floods

-Fresh protests were called in Spain on Friday as the shellshocked country marked one month since its worst floods in a generation killed 230 people
+Angry residents called for fresh protests in Spain on Friday as the country marked one month since its worst floods in a generation killed 230 people

-Paiporta, (APP - UrduPoint / Pakistan Point News - 29th Nov, 2024) Fresh protests were called in Spain on Friday as the shellshocked country marked one month since its worst floods in a generation killed 230 people.
+Catarroja, (APP - UrduPoint / Pakistan Point News - 29th Nov, 2024) Angry residents called for fresh protests in Spain on Friday as the country marked one month since its worst floods in a generation killed 230 people.

 Telephone alerts reached some residents when water was already raging through towns, while several municipalities went for days without state help and relied on volunteers for food, water and cleaning equipment.

-The authorities' handling of the disaster has prompted trade unions, associations and local organisations to call for rallies in the hardest-hit areas on Friday.
+The authorities' handling of the disaster prompted trade unions and associations to call for rallies in the hardest-hit areas later on Friday.

-They could take the form of symbolic actions at 8:11 pm (1911 GMT), the time when the Valencia regional authorities issued an alert more than 12 hours after a warning by the national weather service.

 Another protest is expected in Spain's third city Valencia on Saturday.
-A first demonstration drew 130,000 furious citizens demanding the resignation of regional leader Carlos Mazon.
+A first demonstration on November 9 drew 130,000 furious citizens demanding the resignation of regional leader Carlos Mazon.

+"What is demanded of us is that we are efficient and arrive as soon as possible... that is the people's main complaint," Mazon told reporters on Friday.

+"We have to be extraordinarily understanding with the protests... there are still lots of people who have received nothing, so we cannot rest," he added, announcing the reopening of Valencia's metro on December 3.

-Popular outrage boiled over in the ground-zero town of Paiporta on November 3 when survivors hurled mud at King Felipe VI, Queen Letizia, Prime Minister Pedro Sanchez and Mazon during a visit.
+Popular outrage boiled over in the ground-zero town of Paiporta on November 3 when survivors hurled mud at King Felipe VI, Queen Letizia, Prime Minister Pedro Sanchez and Mazon.

-Sanchez and Mazon were evacuated and their fleeting unity has collapsed, with the left-wing central government and the conservative regional administration trading blame for the handling of the floods.
+Sanchez and Mazon were escorted away and their fleeting unity has since collapsed, with the left-wing central government and the conservative regional administration trading blame for the handling of the floods.

-Thousands of troops, police, firefighters and volunteers continue to clear debris, repair damage and extract mud from garages, basements and car parks in the traumatised Valencia region.

-In Paiporta, one of many places far from normal, a thin layer of smelly reddish dust has replaced the torrents of mud.

 Recent Stories